-The company is primarily exposed to credit risk on its trade receivable, and does not provide for any lifetime expected credit loss (LECL).
+The company is primarily exposed to credit risk on its trade receivable and does not provide for any lifetime expected credit loss (LECL).
 It applies the practical experience of not adjusting the promised consideration receivable because the period is less than 12 months.
-The company recognizes a loss allowance on a forward-looking basis at an amount equal to its expected credit model (ECL) that was developed during the year in regards to its financial assets measured at amortized cost.
+The company, in accordance with IFRS 9, recognizes a loss allowance on a forward-looking basis at an amount equal to its expected credit model (ECL) that was developed during the year in regards to its financial assets measured at amortized cost.